DynamoRIO/drmemory/.github/ISSUE_TEMPLATE/bug_report.md

 2. Precise command line for running the application.
 3. Exact output or incorrect behavior.

-Please also answer these questions:
+Please also answer these questions drawn from  https://github.com/DynamoRIO/drmemory/wiki/Debugging#narrowing-down-the-source-of-the-problem :
- - Does the problem go away when running in light mode (pass "-light" to Dr. Memory)?
+ - Does the problem go away when running in light mode (pass `-light` to Dr. Memory)?
- - Does the problem go away when running with the options "-leaks_only -no_count_leaks -no_track_allocs"?
+ - Does the problem go away when running with the options `-leaks_only -no_count_leaks -no_track_allocs`?
+ - Does the problem go away when running under plain DynamoRIO?
+Do this by running `dynamorio/bin32/drrun -- <application and args>` or `dynamorio/bin64/drrun -- <application and args>` depending on the bitwidth of your applicaiton.
+(Ignore warnings about "incomplete installation".)
  - What happens with the debug version of Dr. Memory and of its underlying engine DynamoRIO?
-Try this by passing "-debug -dr_debug -pause_at_assert".
+Try this by passing `-debug -dr_debug -pause_at_assert`.
 Are any messages reported?

 **Expected behavior**
 A clear and concise description of what you expected to happen.